C2.2 Determine whether given sets of addition, subtraction, multiplication, and division expressions are equivalent or not.

 Introduce this situation to students:

-Lucie placed a tab on the 8 on the left side of a math scale and another tab on the 4 on the right side of the scale.
+Lucie placed a tab on the number 8 on the left side of a mathematical scale and another tab on the number 4 on the right side of the scale.

 A mathematical scale with w8 at 8 and 4.
 The scale is slightly heavier on the left side.